cloudify-cosmo/cloudify-packager/README.md

 - fabric -*...*
 - pip >1.5 -*for downloading python modules*
 - jinja2 -*for creating scripts and configuration files from tempates*
-- rvm -*for more gem installation requirements*
 - opnejdk-7-jdk -*for maven*
-- maven -*for building the orchestrator - will be removed once the orchestrator is pythoned*
+- maven -*for building the orchestrator - will be removed once the orchestrator is python-ed*
 - pika -*to send events to rabbitmq if it's installed on the packaging server* a bootstrap script is provided to install the above packages.